venam/blog/_posts/2015-09-25-group-work.markdown

 them.

-It was like that until my final year project.
+Until my final year project.

 The project was worth a significant amount of the final grades, grades that were going to be filled by university applicants.
 All students were